You can make an excellent zucchini lasagna by replacing the traditional noodles with grilled zucchini slices.

-This zucchini lasagna is especially good.
+This lasagna is so good!
 Layers of grilled zucchini slices, well-seasoned meat, creamy ricotta, and mozzarella combine into a wonderfully flavorful lasagna that everyone in my family enjoys.
+The leftovers are delicious, too, and can be reheated in the oven or microwave.

 Ingredients

-Here's a list of the ingredients needed to make this tasty lasagna.
+Here's an overview of the ingredients needed to make this lasagna.
 The exact measurements are listed in the recipe card below.

 - For the zucchini layer: Fresh zucchini, olive oil spray, kosher salt, black pepper, and garlic powder.